trolie/spec/docs/concepts.md

 footprint for the Transmission Provider.
 A natural choice for the `monitoring-set` identifier is the NERC id of the entity that defines the `monitoring-set`, if applicable.

-## Seasons
-Seasons are the course-grained time boxes used as anchors for `Seasonal` ratings and limits.
-While FERC order 881 specifies that at least 4 seasons (winter, spring, summer, fall) must be used, Transmission Providers may use seasons still more granular.
-In TROLIE, Transmission Providers may define seasons against which ratings and limits may be exchanged.
-These seasons must start on a the first of the month, and end on the last day of the month.
-The seasons are then defined by subdividing the calendar year into a number of months.
-For example, a Transmission Provider could simply elect to define a separate season for each month, so that January, February and March are each considered separate "seasons".
-Alternatively, a "winter" season could be defined consisting of the months January, February, and March.